This text is translated into Russian by google automatic human level neural machine.

 "Open transshipment of coal does not correspond to demographic policy.
 No one will want to breathe dust.
 Environmental policy in the province in general since 2005 year is not considered, "- agreed with his colleague chairman of the Public Expert Council (ECO), Professor Yuri Zhuravlev.

 The Chairman of the Legislative Assembly Victor Gorchakov said that at the level of the subject the deputies are already considering the bill, which is aimed at introducing a ban on the open storage of coal.

-In the meantime, another large investment project is claiming for Sukhodol.
-The authorities of Primorye, on behalf of the president, intend to build a fish cluster there.
+In the meantime, another large investment project claims to be Sukhodol Bay.
+The authorities of Primorye, on the instructions of the president, intend to build a fish cluster there.
 In the future, the complex will be able to serve almost the entire turnover of fish products in the Far East: processing will be from 80 to 200 thousand tons, transshipment, logistics, storage - from 320 to 800 thousand tons, trade without transshipment at the complex will add another 1 million tons.
-The chief designer of the cluster - the Moscow branch of the Nomura Research Institute (Nomura Research Institute, Ltd), having investigated six different sites, came to the conclusion that the most suitable option is Sukhodol Bay.
+The chief designer of the cluster - the Moscow branch of the Nomura Research Institute, Ltd, having examined six different sites, came to the conclusion that the most suitable option is Sukhodol Bay.